History of Bermuda: Indentured servitude and slavery in 17th century Bermuda

-Among the emigrants after Norwood finished is survey, were Bridewell, Newgate and gaol transportees, indentured servants, and "maids for wives'.
+Among the emigrants after Norwood finished his survey were Bridewell, Newgate and gaol transportees, indentured servants, and "maids for wives".
 Yet most were emigrant families bound for four to five years as tenant farmers, paying half the tobacco they grew as rent to their landlord.
 This tenantry, indentured servitude of five years in return for passage, and family labor, reduced the need for slaves in growing tobacco and provisions.
 Thus, though Bermuda was a slave society, slavery was not essential to the agriculture economy, and Bermuda did not actively import slaves, instead relying on those black and Indian adults captured by privateers, then sold as slaves in Bermuda.
 This was a break in the usual pattern, in which slaves were purchased in Africa from local chiefs who had enslaved them in wars, or for committing crimes.
 Black indentures were for 99 years or life.
 The few Scot exiles received after the Civil War were indentured for seven years, while the few Irish exiles from that same period caused the slave trouble of 1664, and were hence forbidden entry onwards.
 The indentured system importance ceased by 1668.
 This non-dependence on slavery changed however, when the island moved to a maritime economy in the 1690s, and incorporated slave sailors, carpenters, coopers, blacksmiths, masons, and shipwrights.
 Hiring out of these skilled slaves became commonplace for their owners, with slaves retaining only a third of the wages they earned.
 By 1710, slaves were doing much vital work and constituted 3,517 of the total population of 8,366 in 1721.

 Slaves could be obtained by sale or purchase, auction debt, legal seizure or by gift.
 The price of a slave depended on demand.
 Throughout the 17th century children sold for £8, women from £10 to £20, and able bodied men for around £26.

 Slave revolts were a threat since 1623, while a revolt in 1656 resulted in executions and banishments.
 A 1664 revolt was stopped early, as was one in 1673, and again in 1681, which resulted in five executions.
 These revolts resulted in the orders of 1674 mandating that slaves straying from their premises, wandering at night without permission, or the gathering of two or three slaves from different tribes, be whipped.
 Any blacks deemed free were required to become slaves again or leave the island.
 The importation of additional slaves was also banned.
 A Jamaican slave named Tom was deported in 1682, when his rebellious plot was divulged by two Bermudian slaves.